Trundle/andy.hammerhartes.de/content/formalizing-systems.rst

    return session.prepare(insert.toString());

-Rather subtle, but for creating the prepared statement, the string representation of the created ``Statement`` object is used.
+The bug is rather subtle, but for creating the prepared statement, the string representation of the created ``Statement`` object is used.
 Unfortunately, the string representation doesn’t include the ``Statement``’s consistency level property!
 Changing the code to: